American Entering Key Period In Restructuring

 Voting is likely to take several weeks.
 If the union's 5,000 members ratify it, the deal would mark a major step toward ensuring relative peace between the unions, something many tie-ups in the airline sector have historically lacked.

-AMR leaders had previously warned that labor integration challenges could render any benefits of a merger smaller than US Airways has said.
+AMR leaders had previously warned that labour integration challenges could render any benefits of a merger smaller than US Airways has said.

 A BIGGER AMERICAN?